dimamo5/Terasology/ESOF-DOCS/Software Testing.md

  we can find not just the results but also metrics across a large amount of code, such as quantity and coverage.
 Althout the same metrics are available for all modules they're not always active or appropriate.
 Other modules just don't have any unit tests because the author hasn't added any.

  Beyond unit tests they have several other code metrics  - in order of appearance in Jenkins:
+ #Metrics
 * Checkstyle: scans our code style / conventions to make sure the code is consistently using the same style everywhere
 * FindBugs: scans for some common code drawbacks that can easily lead to bugs
 * PMD: more of the same - style, common issues, etc